Interlisp/Interlisp.github.io/content/en/news/_index.md

  * For the immersive "Lisp Machine" experience, run "fullscreen".
  * HiRes display?
 Most browsers will let you scale the pixels.
 * [InterlispOrg Inc](https://github.com/Interlisp/medley/wiki/InterlispOrg-Inc) has been approved as a 501c3 with the IRS.
 The simplest way to donate is using the GitHub Sponsor button.
-* recent reviews [on twitter](https://twitter.com/ftrain/status/1470968024756895744) were complimentary of our efforts

 ## 11/2021